National Defence University of Malaysia: Curriculum

 Cadets are educated and graded on their performance in academics, physical fitness, and military leadership.

-The academic program consists of a core of 11 courses balanced in management, sciences and engineering.
+The academic programme consists of a core of 11 courses balanced in management, sciences and engineering.
 Cadets choose their courses in the end of their foundation year.

-The physical program includes physical education classes and competitive athletics.
+The physical programme includes physical education classes and competitive athletics.
 Every cadet participates in an intercollegiate, club or intramural (called Inter-Battalion Sports) level sport each year.
 As with all soldiers in the Armed Forces, cadets also must pass a physical fitness test (UKA) twice per year.
 Additionally, during each end year-session, cadets must undergo Single Service Training (LKPT)—which generally is regarded by cadets to be the "worst 6 weeks of the year."

 Cadets learn military skills, including leadership, through a military program (LKU) that begins on their first day at the university.
 Most military training takes place during the end-semester holiday, with new cadets undergoing Cadet Basic Training (LFI) — or "Square bashing".
 Additionally, cadets are housed in barracks style floor-by-floor management at accommodation blocks and have leadership positions and responsibilities throughout the academic year.

 Every mid-semester, the young men and women train at the campus camp; campus fields for physical trainings, 1RAMD obstacle course and shooting range for obstacle course exercise and shooting practice, and RMC's parade ground for drills.
 In this six-week part of LKU at the campus, the cadets are introduced to a basic firearms and training exercises.
 The battalions are in command of appointed rank holders and final year cadets.
 The super-seniors are in officer positions such as Platoon leader and Company commanders.
 At the end of the six-week UKMHK session, awards are given out to the best battalion based on the best performance at each training site.

 Moral-ethical development occurs throughout the formal programs.
 These include formal instruction in the values of the military profession, religious programs, and interaction with staff and faculty role models.
 The foundation of the ethical code at the university is found in the institution's motto, "Duty, Honor, Integrity."
 Cadets adhere to the Cadet Honor Code, which states "A cadet will not lie, cheat, steal, or tolerate those who do."